Rlx 1.1.0

 Snapshot Screenshot

 Snapshots offer a quick way to generate song blocks based on live performance states.
+When a snapshot is taken on a pre-existing block, the previous content is replaced with the new snapshot.

 Song Block General Settings

 Each Song Block can have its own BPM and DURATION settings.
-To edit these, click the encoder above the BPM or DURATION label  on the display.
+To edit these, click the encoder  above the BPM or DURATION label on the display.
 The current BPM and Duration settings are shown inside the selected block.

 BPM and Duration Settings